Fluttershy: I won't make a difference!

 - Bad "Bad Acting": Fluttershy tries to fake sickness and a hurt wing.
 Unfortunately, her voice is too monotone to be convincing.
 She really need some acting lessons from Rarity.

 - "Be Quiet!"
-Slap: Twilight does this towards Spike when he's accidentally insensitive towards Fluttershy.
+Nudge: Twilight does this towards Spike when he's accidentally insensitive towards Fluttershy.

 - Big "YES!":